-Without the unnecessary ingredients and artificial flavorings, Homemade Cream of Mushroom Soup is easy to make and delicious!
+Without the unnecessary ingredients and artificial flavorings, this Homemade Cream of Mushroom Soup recipe is easy to make and delicious!

 After posting the Homemade Cream of Chicken Soup recipe, one reader asked me how I would suggest making a cream of mushroom soup.
 That was the encouragement I needed to get to work.

-To be honest, the first time I made the Homemade Cream of Mushroom Soup, it was to use as a subtitute.
+To be honest, the first time I made this Homemade Cream of Mushroom Soup reicipe, it was to use as a substitute.
 But, it tasted so good, I decided to serve it as a bowl of soup with a salad, homemade salad dressing and pumpkin muffins.
 It was a hit with the family!

 - Blended soups have more flavor but unblended soups tend to be more appealing when served.